digitaltwinconsortium/ManufacturingOntologies/README.md

 ## Production Line Simulation

-This repository contains a production line simulation made up of several Stations, leveraging the machine information model described above, as well as a simple Manufacturing Execution System (MES).
+This repository also contains a production line simulation made up of several Stations, leveraging the machine information model described above, as well as a simple Manufacturing Execution System (MES).
 Both the Stations and the MES are containerized for easy deployment.